 Department of Defense policies ensure that no service member experiences a decline in BAH while they remain stationed within the same military housing area.
 Come January, when the new BAH rates are implemented, service members who have not PCSed will receive the larger of the old rate or the new rate.
 While service members are protected from rate decreases, they receive rate increases when they occur.

 There are a few exceptions to this rule: If a person is demoted, or experiences a change in dependency status, their new BAH will be calculated at the current levels.
 However, if you are promoted, you are still guaranteed to get the higher of your old protected rate or the new, higher ranking rate.
-Also, if you live off base, move on base, and then move off base again, you will receive the lower BAH when you move off base (as reported by my readers, but it makes sense.)

 The new rates only apply to people who move, have a change in dependency status, or are demoted.
 For people who are residing in an area that has a decrease in the BAH rates, it rarely actually affects you.